-If you are using the internet regularly, it is highly unlikely that you have not heard of the term peer-to-peer or the acronym P2P.
-Whether it was mentioned in a news article, on TV or in a conversation with a friend, who told you that he just downloaded the latest episode of Game of Thrones, you may have stumbled upon this term.
-If you want to know what peer-to-peer is, and what it is used for, you should read this article:
+If you are using the internet regularly, it is highly unlikely that you have not encountered the term peer-to-peer or P2P.
+Whether it was mentioned in a news article, on TV, or in a conversation with a friend, who told you that he just downloaded the latest version of Linux through P2P, you may have stumbled upon this term.
+If you want to know what peer-to-peer networks are, what P2P is used for, and also see some peer-to-peer network examples, you should read this article:

-Peer-to-peer, or P2P in its abbreviated form, refers to computer networks that use a distributed architecture.
-That means that all the computers or devices that are part of it share the workloads in the network.
-The computers or devices that are part of a peer-to-peer network are called peers.
-Each peer from a peer-to-peer network is equal to the other peers.
-There are no privileged peers, and there is no central administrator device in the center of the network.
+Peer-to-peer, or P2P in its abbreviated form, refers to computer networks using a distributed architecture.
+In P2P networks, all the computers and devices that are part of them are referred to as peers, and they share and exchange workloads.
+Each peer in a peer-to-peer network is equal to the other peers.
+There are no privileged peers, and there is no primary administrator device in the center of the network.

-In a way, peer-to-peer networks are the socialist networks in the world of computing.
+In a way, peer-to-peer networks are the most egalitarian networks in the computer world.
 Each peer is equal to the others, and each peer has the same rights and duties as the others.
 Peers are both clients and servers at the same time.

-Furthermore, every resource available in a peer-to-peer network is shared among the peers, without any central server being involved.
-The shared resources in a P2P network can be things such as processor usage, disk storage space or network bandwidth.
+In fact, every resource and each asset that's available in a peer-to-peer network is shared among peers, without any central server being involved.
+The shared resources in a P2P network can be things such as processor usage, disk storage capacity, or network bandwidth.

-The primary purpose of peer-to-peer networks is to share resources and help computers and devices work collaboratively, to deliver a specific service or perform a particular task.
-As we mentioned earlier, P2P is used for sharing all kinds of computing resources such as processing power, network bandwidth or disk storage space.
-However, the most common use case for peer-to-peer networks is for sharing files on the internet.
-Peer-to-peer networks are ideal for file-sharing because they allow the computers connected to them to receive files and send files simultaneously.
+The primary goal of peer-to-peer networks is to share resources and help computers and devices work collaboratively, provide specific services, or execute specific tasks.
+As mentioned earlier, P2P is used to share all kinds of computing resources such as processing power, network bandwidth, or disk storage space.
+However, the most common use case for peer-to-peer networks is the sharing of files on the internet.
+Peer-to-peer networks are ideal for file sharing because they allow the computers connected to them to receive files and send files simultaneously.

-Consider this situation: you open your web browser and visit a website from where you download a file.
-In this case, the website works as a server, and your computer acts as a client which receives the file.
+Imagine this situation: you open your web browser and visit a website where you download a file.
+In this case, the website works as a server, and your computer acts as a client receiving the file.
 You can compare it to a one-way road: the file that you download is a car that goes from point A (the website) to point B (your computer).

-If you download the same file through a peer-to-peer network, using a BitTorrent website as a starting point, the download is performed differently.
-The file is downloaded to your computer in bits and parts that come from many other computers in the P2P network that already have that file.
-At the same time, the file is also sent (uploaded) from your computer to others which ask for it.
-This situation is similar to a two-way road: the file is like multiple small cars that come to your PC but also leave to others when they are requested.
+When you download the same file from a peer-to-peer network, using a BitTorrent platform as a starting point, the download is performed differently.
+The file is downloaded to your computer in bits and parts that come from many other computers that also connected to the same P2P network and already have that file or at least parts of it.
+At the same time, the file is also sent (uploaded) from your computer to other devices that are asking for it.
+This situation is similar to a two-way road: the file is like multiple small cars coming to your PC, while also leaving to others when it is requested.

 Why are peer-to-peer networks useful?

-P2P networks have a few characteristics that make them useful:
+P2P networks have some characteristics that make them useful:

-- Peer-to-peer networks are extremely scalable.
-Adding new peers is easy as you do not need to do any central configuration on a central server.
+- Peer-to-peer networks are incredibly scalable.
+Adding new peers is easy as you don't need to do any central configuration on a central server.

-We need peer-to-peer networks to connect computers and devices without having to configure a server.
-Having to create a server for everything is very expensive and difficult to manage, and people use cheaper alternatives like P2P.
-Here are a few examples of common use cases for P2P networks:
+We all use peer-to-peer networks to connect computers and devices without the need to configure a server.
+Having to create a server for everything is expensive and difficult to manage, so in some situations, it's easier and more affordable to use P2P networks.
+Here are some examples of common use cases for peer-to-peer networks:

-- Sharing large files over the internet is often done using a P2P network architecture.
+- Sharing large files over the internet is often done using a P2P (peer-to-peer) network architecture.
 For example, some online gaming platforms use P2P for downloading games between users.
-Blizzard Entertainment distributes Diablo III, StarCraft II and World of Warcraft using P2P.
-Another large publisher, Wargaming, does the same with their World of Tanks, World of Warships and World of Warplanes games.
+Blizzard Entertainment distributes Diablo III, StarCraft II, and World of Warcraft using P2P.
+Another large publisher, Wargaming, does the same with their World of Tanks, World of Warships, and World of Warplanes games.
 Others, like Steam or GOG, choose not to use P2P and prefer maintaining dedicated download servers around the world.

-- Many Linux operating systems are distributed via BitTorrent downloads that use P2P transfers.
+- Many Linux operating systems are distributed via BitTorrent downloads using P2P transfers.
 Such examples are Ubuntu, Linux Mint, and Manjaro.

-P2P networks are the cheapest method of distributing content because they use the bandwidth of peers, not the bandwidth of the content's creator.
+P2P networks are one of the most affordable methods of distributing content because they use the bandwidth of peers, not the bandwidth of the content's creator.

 Image source: Wikipedia

-As you have seen in this guide, peer-to-peer is a complex technology that was born and based on a simple principle: decentralization.
-We also know now that its purpose is honest, but its use is not always for good.
+As you have seen in this guide, peer-to-peer is a sophisticated technology that was born and based on a simple principle: decentralization.
+You know now that its purpose is honest, although it's not always used for the right reasons.
 Some people argue whether it should be prohibited or not because P2P remains the most important means of distributing copyrighted content unlawfully.
-However, should a pen be forbidden from use because the writer is bad at its craft?
+However, should a pen be forbidden from use because the writer is terrible at his or her craft?